salesforce/runway-browser/README.md

     nws -d dist -o

 The `-o` will open `dist/index.html` in a web browser as served through that web server.
-The first thing that'll do is pull down a model and view file for the default model, presently the Too Many Bananas model.
+The first thing that'll do is pull down a model and view file for the default model.
 By design, the model and view files aren't compiled into `bundle.js` with webpack and aren't processed by the web server at all.

 You should see a very basic counter model come up.